 So, if you suffer from anxiety, what’s the best strain for you?
 How do you ingest the cannabis you’ve chosen to treat your anxiety?

 What strain is best for anxiety?
 Well, it can depend on the kind of anxiety that you suffer from the most.
-Do you have generalized anxiety disorder?
+Do you have a generalized anxiety disorder?
 Perhaps you suffer from Obsessive Compulsive Disorder (OCD).
 Post Traumatic Stress Disorder is another type of anxiety that is common.
 Some others might suffer from Social Anxiety Disorder.

 The good thing is that there’s a strain out there for the kind of anxiety you suffer from that might work best for you.